KeatonSpiller/K-Means-and-Fuzzy-C-Means-Clustering/README.md

 4. Visualize the K-Means plot

-# fuzzy c means clustering
+# Fuzzy C Means clustering

 1. Load or Use the previous cluster data set txt file from K-Means